The Strong Trotter Property for Locally $\mu$-convex Lie Groups: Appendix

 \subsection{Appendix}

 \begin{proof}[Proof of Lemma \ref{fdfddfd}] The one direction is evident.
-For the other direction, we let $U\subseteq G$ be a fixed open neighbourhood of $e$.
-In order to establish the proof, it then suffices to show that there exists some open $V\subseteq G$ with $e\in V\subseteq U$, such that
+For the other direction, let $U\subseteq G$ be a fixed neighbourhood of $e$.
+To establish the proof, it suffices to show that there exists a neighbourhood $V\subseteq U$ of $e$ with